RuneScape: Graphics and audio

 RuneScape can be run with varying levels of graphical detail.
 High-detail graphics enhance texture and design, while low-detail graphics provide a cleaner look and can reduce lag on less powerful computers.
-RuneScape uses a graphics engine called "RuneTek 5", which provides support for multiple graphics platforms such as DirectX, OpenGL and video game consoles, as well as graphical effects such as sky boxes, bloom lighting and Z-buffering.
-The high-detail version incorporates hardware acceleration and can be rendered using either Java OpenGL or DirectX.
+During initial development as DeviousMUD, RuneScape used a graphics engine called RuneTek 1.
+The second version, RuneTek 2, came with the launch of RuneScape and was replaced by RuneTek 3 and its high-detail counterpart RuneTek 4 with the RuneScape 2 update in 2003-2004.
+From 2009-2013, RuneScape used RuneTek 5, which provided support for multiple graphics platforms such as DirectX, OpenGL and video game consoles, as well as graphical effects such as sky boxes, bloom lighting and Z-buffering.
+This version was the first to incorporate hardware acceleration and could be rendered using either Java OpenGL or DirectX.
+The current engine, launched in 2013 with the RuneScape 3 update and using HTML5 code, is called RuneTek 7, or simply the NTX engine.

 RuneScape features a character-customisation system.
 Player characters are human; however, players may choose the gender, hairstyle, facial hair, skin colour, and clothing options.
 Appearance is further complemented by wearing or wielding items.
 Players can express emotions through the use of specialised animations called emotes, some of which are standard and others earned through gameplay or released during holiday events.

 RuneScape has original music and ambient soundscapes.
 The music was designed to define the underlying cultures of the various locations accessible, and ambient sounds, such as the cry of seagulls flying over the ocean, occur in logical places.
 The game also incorporates voice acting in certain areas and situations.
-The RuneScape 3 update included orchestral music recorded in Bratislava, Slovakia, and was scored by James Hannigan.
+The game currently features over 1,000 music tracks.
+At first, almost all music was created using MIDI software; following the RuneScape 3 update, most newly-released tracks are live studio recordings, beginning with a series of orchestral tracks recorded in Bratislava, Slovakia during 2013-2014, and scored by James Hannigan.
+Meanwhile, Old School RuneScape continues to use MIDI tracks.